San Pedro de Atacama, Geothermal field at -15C

 In 2003, two adventurous MDX owners embarked on their very own, very unique American revolution.

-It is hard to believe that Jeanne and I drove the entire Pan-American Highway from Alaska to Tierra del Fuego, just thirteen years ago.
+It is hard to believe that Jeanne and I drove the entire Pan-American Highway from Alaska to Tierra del Fuego, just sixteen years ago.
 This highway is a network of roads measuring about 47,958 kilometres (29,800 mi) in total length and passes through many diverse climates and ecological types, from dense jungles, to arid deserts, to cold mountain passes.
 The Pan-American Highway has been described as being not so much a road, but an idea.
 There is even, believe it or not, a gap.

 Once back we were asked if we would ever do it again.
 Our answer: “Yes, in a heartbeat!”
 We still feel that way, although we may do the route a little differently.